Satyashreet-Behura/Credit-Scoring/README.md

 # Credit-Scoring using Logistic Regression

-As a data science intern at ID/X Partners (Virtual Internship Program), I was assigned to make a credit risk analysis from lending company.
+I  have made a credit risk analysis from lending company.
 My objective here is to make a good prediction model that can clasify whether borrowers are good or not.

 I used logistic regression as a model to predict credit risk and implemented weight evidence & information values to perfrom feature selection